Sweltering temperatures persist across the US, while floodwaters inundate the Midwest

 In South Dakota, Gov. Kristi Noem declared an emergency after severe flooding in the southeastern part.
 Several highways were closed.

-Areas south of Sioux Falls, the state’s largest city, had an estimated 10 to 15 inches (25 to 38 centimeters) of rain over three days, National Weather Service hydrologist Kevin Low said.
+Areas south of Sioux Falls, the state’s largest city, had an estimated 10 to 15 inches (25 to 38 centimeters) of rain over three days, Weather service hydrologist Kevin Low said.

 At least one person died in the floods, Noem said Sunday, without providing details.